 Scope of Ransomware in Education

-In 2025, educational institutions remain particularly vulnerable, with ransomware attacks surging by 69% in the first quarter compared to the same period in 2024.
-These attacks often exploit fundamental vulnerabilities, such as compromised credentials, unpatched systems, or phishing emails.
+In 2025, educational institutions remain vulnerable.
+Ransomware rose 69% in Q1 compared to Q1 2024.
+These attacks often exploit compromised credentials, unpatched systems, or phishing emails.
 Alarmingly, over 65% of universities lack even basic email security configurations, making it easier for attackers to breach initial defenses and move laterally within the network through the hypervisor.

 Why the Education Sector?